tybottorff/bottorffdocs/notes/literature_notes.md

 # Consensus disease definitions for neurologic immune-related adverse events of immune checkpoint inhibitors
  - neurologic irAE indicence rate: 1-12%
  - CNS (meningitis, encephalitis, demyelinating syndrome, vasculitis) and PNS (neuropathy, NMJ disorders, myopathy)
+# Contrasting autoimmune and treatment effects reveals baseline set points of immune toxicity following checkpoint inhibitor treatment
+ - variations between patients in baseline (pre-treatment) immune statuses may explain why some develop irAEs and some don't, for example perhaps some have "hits" in certain regulatory pathways that are sufficient to cause irAEs with ICB (less buffering in self-tolerance)
+ - PBMCs from patients with thymic cancer before/after ICB (after at time of irAE or at equivalent time in those with no irAEs)
+ - **subtract treatment effects (ICI treatment effects i.e. differences in pre/post ICI across all subjects and ICI-associated iraE effects i.e. differences in pre/post ICI between irAE and non-irAE groups) from baseline differences (in cell state prior to ICI between groups) to focus on baseline states associated with impending irAE development uncoupled from ICI response effects**
 # Contribution of the skin-gut axis to immune-related adverse events with multi-system involvement
  - skin irAEs may predict other irAEs
 # Co-occuring infections in cancer patients treated with checkpoint inhibitors significantly increase the risk of immune related adverse events